G-Node/python-odml2/docs/tut_intro.rst

 In *odML 2* all values of non section properties are represented as :class:`~.Value` objects.
 In most places where :class:`~.Value` objects are expected as an argument one can also use a plain literal or variable of the respective type.
-But if one wants to define with values additional information such as `unit` or `uncertainty` it useful to know how to use them.
+But if one wants to define with values additional information such as `unit` or `uncertainty` it is useful to know how to use them.

 The following codes shows how values can be created: